 4. Note How English Contractions Sound

 Contractions are very common in spoken language, as they are more informal and keep the pace of a conversation moving along easily.

 However, because they don’t exist in Spanish in this way, there is frequently some difficulty adapting speech patterns to them.

 This may be due to the cluster of consonants all together.

 The most important thing to remember is to always make a distinct point of pronouncing the letters after the apostrophe.

-However, to an English speaker, hearing “don” instead of “don’t” or “wouldn” instead of “wouldn’t” can change how they understand the words and could lead to confusion.
+However, to an English speaker, hearing “don” instead of “don’t” or “wouldn” instead of “wouldn’t” can change how they understand the words.

 5. Work With A Speech Therapist

 Accents can be modified with practice.

 It’s not much different than helping native English speakers with certain speech problems, like speech sound disorders.